UmSenhorQualquer/pyforms/docs/getting-started/the-basic.md

 		...
 ```

-After you just need to set the BaseWidget.mainmenu property inside the your application class constructor as the example bellow.
+After you just need to set the BaseWidget.mainmenu property inside your application class constructor as the example bellow.

 ```python
 ...